Ask a Question

 Description

-This authentic working guest ranch is nestled in the beautiful Saskatchewan river valley, along the shores of Lake Diefenbaker, in the heart of Canadian cattle ranching country.
-Guests can enjoy a taste of the cowboy way of life with a true ranching adventure, featuring lots of hours in the saddle each day, on the ranch's well-schooled Quarter horses, Appaloosa and paints.
-Become truly immersed in the culture and feel the slow pace of the land whilst riding across the seemingly endless rolling prairies.
+The guest ranch is nestled in the beautiful Saskatchewan River valley, along the shores of Lake Diefenbaker, in the heart of Canadian historic ranching country.
+Guests can enjoy a taste of the cowboy way of life, featuring lots of hours in the saddle each day on the ranch's well-schooled Quarter horses, Appaloosa and paints.
+Become truly immersed in the stunning surroundings and feel the slow pace of the land whilst riding across the seemingly endless rolling prairies.

 Horses & Riding